Merchants and Burgh expansions

 The Burgh Council developed the harbour, the Kirk, Tolbooth, bridges, markets and grammar school.
 It controlled building regulations, weights & measures, and set market prices.

 The end of the Jacobite years saw the town begin to change to something like the shape and feel it has today.
 The town gates disappeared as the burgh spread beyond its old defensive walls.
-By the early 1800s the recently- tumpiked approaches to Stirling passed through the elegant Georgian suburbs which still stand today
+By the early 1800s, the recently- turnpiked approaches to Stirling passed through the elegant Georgian suburbs which still stand today

 The Merchant Guildry of Stirling